 - Provide a meaningful name for the connection.

-Select the on-premises device you are using.
-This will populate the IPsec Configuration section with the supported values for that device.
+- Select the on-premises device you are using.
+This will populate the fields below with the supported values for that device.

 For a list of all possible options, see See VPN Configuration.

 - Select the Internet Key Exchange (IKE) version supported by your device.
 In most cases, this is v2 (v1 is deprecated).